toluwalojurotimiayeni/alx-low_level_programming/0x0F-function_pointers/README.md

-This file should contain the function that selects the correct function to perform the operation asked by the user
+This file should contain your main function only